Comba92/comba92.github.io/content/posts/nes_refcell.md

-summary = 'Refcells have a big overhead, but you can easily get rid of them based on some hard restrictions.' author = 'Comba92' tags = ['rust', 'coding', 'nes', 'emulation'] keywords = ['nes', 'emulation', 'coding', 'implementation', 'rust', 'refcell', 'interior mutability', 'unsafe', 'mutability', 'pointers', 'raw pointers'] aliases = ['/page/posts/nes_refcell']
+summary = 'Refcells have a big overhead, but you can easily get rid of them based on some hard restrictions.' author = 'Comba92' tags = ['rust', 'coding', 'nes', 'emulation'] keywords = ['nes', 'emulation', 'coding', 'programming', 'implementation', 'rust', 'refcell', 'interior mutability', 'unsafe', 'mutability', 'pointers', 'raw pointers', 'undefined behaviour', 'how to', 'solution'] aliases = ['/page/posts/nes_refcell']
 +++
 Rust enforces immutability as the default.
 While it is a sane habit to learn, very often we need interal mutation of objects, and we also want to have these objects referenced in multiple places.
 Having a multiple mutable reference to an object is not allowed in Rust.
 Only immutable refenceres can be multiple.